 The decisions you make off-the-court are just as important as the decisions you make while playing basketball.
 Not making good choices can be extremely costly for you, your sponsors, and the sport in general.
 Even small, everyday decisions can potentially have a significant impact on your career.

 Much of your earning potential is related to your reputation on and off-the-court.
 Teams want to hire players who are known to be hard working and reliable.
 Sponsors want to work with athletes who make good choices and stay out of trouble in public.
 And fans want to cheer for athletes who have a reputation for being good people in all aspects of their lives.

-There are two keys to making good choices regarding public behaviour as an elite athlete:
+There are three keys to making good choices regarding public behaviour as an elite athlete:

 Making smart choices mainly involves common sense and respect for those who may be affected by the decisions you make.